prayangshuuu/whatstask/README.md

 ### User
 - Stores user authentication information (email, password hash)
+- `notifyNumber`: Optional field for the WhatsApp number where reminders will be sent
 - Each user can have multiple todos and one WhatsApp session
+- **Important**: The notification number (`notifyNumber`) is separate from the WhatsApp login number (`WhatsAppSession.phoneNumber`).
+This allows using one device/business number for login and a different personal number for receiving reminders.

 ### Todo
 - Stores reminder tasks with scheduling information